MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ProvisioningStartedTime** - Indicates the start time when OneNote starts provisioning a notebook during first run experience.

+#### Office.OneNote.FirstRun.MruReaderNoteBookEntries

+The signal used to record any issues encountered when loading Notebooks during First Run.
+The telemetry is used to monitor, detect and fix any issues in First run.

+The following fields are collected:

+- **OnPremNBCount** - Count of notebooks in On Prem Server

+- **TotalNBCount** - Total count of notebooks associated with the User Account

 #### Office.TargetedMessaging.EnsureCached

 Tracks if a package for Dynamic Canvas was downloaded.
 Considered a software configuration because the package must be successfully downloaded to enable the client to render the right experience.
 Is especially critical in consumer subscriptions where we use canvas to communicate to the user that the license has expired.
 Used to track metadata of a dynamic content package downloaded and cached by the product as well as results of operations performed on the package: download failures, unpacking failures, consistency checks failures, cache hits, package usages, download sources.